 MOD ARB/79A2/3

-RESOLUTION 64 (Rev. Guadalajara, 2010)
+RESOLUTION 64 (Rev. Busan, 2014)

-Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and applications, including applied research and transfer of technology, on mutually agreed terms
+Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and applications, including e-meetings, applied research and transfer of technology, on mutually agreed terms

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society, especially §§ 15, 18 and 19 of the Tunis Commitment, and §§ 90 and 107 of the Tunis Agenda for the Information Society;
+a) the outcomes of the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society (WSIS), especially §§ 15, 18 and 19 of the Tunis Commitment, and §§ 90 and 107 of the Tunis Agenda for the Information Society;

-b) Resolution 64 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+b) Resolution 64 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-c) the outcomes of the World Telecommunication Development Conference, especially Resolutions 15 (Rev. Hyderabad, 2010), on applied research and transfer of technology, 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications and 37 (Rev. Hyderabad, 2010), on bridging the digital divide,
+c) the outcomes of the World Telecommunication Development Conference, especially Resolutions 15 (Rev. Hyderabad, 2010), on applied research and transfer of technology, 20 (Rev. Hyderabad, 2010), on non-discriminatory access to modern telecommunication/ICT facilities, services and related applications and 37 (Rev. Dubai, 2014), on bridging the digital divide;

+d) Resolution 167 (Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening ITU capabilities for electronic meetings and means to advance the work of the Union, which emphasizes that that there is a need for procedures to ensure fair and equitable participation by all;

+e) that the International Telecommunication Regulations adopted by the World Conference on International Telecommunications (Dubai, 2012) recognize the right of access of Member States to international telecommunication services;

+f) Resolution 69 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on non-discriminatory access and use of Internet resources, which invites Member States to refrain from taking any unilateral and/or discriminatory actions that could impede another Member State from accessing public Internet sites and using resources, within the spirit of Article 1 of the ITU Constitution and the WSIS principles;

+g) Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 taking into account

+a) the Preamble to the Statement and Vision of the WSIS+10 High Level Event to review implementation of the WSIS outcomes (Geneva, 2014), §8: "The evolution of the information society over the past 10 years is contributing towards, inter alia, the development of knowledge societies around the world that are based on principles of freedom of expression, quality education for all, universal and non-discriminatory access to information and knowledge, and respect for cultural and linguistic diversity and cultural heritage.
+When mentioning the information society, we also refer to the above mentioned evolution and to the vision of inclusive knowledge societies";

-the importance of telecommunications/information and communication technology (ICT) for political, economic, social and cultural progress,
+b) the importance of telecommunications/information and communication technology (ICT) for political, economic, social and cultural progress,

 taking into account also